 Funding Policy - Ohio Revised Code Chapter 3307 authorizes STRS Ohio to offer the Plan and gives the Retirement Board authority over how much, if any, of the health care costs will be absorbed by STRS Ohio.
 Active employee members do not contribute to the Health Care Plan.
 All benefit recipients, for the most recent year, pay a monthly premium.
 Under Ohio law, funding for post-employment health care may be deducted from employer contributions.
-For fiscal year 2013, STRS Ohio allocated employer contributions equal to one percent of covered payroll to post-employment health care.
-The School District's contributions for health care for the fiscal years ended June 30, 2013, 2012, and 2011 were \$67,459, \$58,163, and \$67,580, respectively.
-For fiscal year 2013, 85.22 percent has been contributed with the balance being reported as an intergovernmental payable.
-The full amount has been contributed for fiscal years 2012 and 2011.
+For fiscal year 2014, STRS Ohio allocated employer contributions equal to one percent of covered payroll to post-employment health care.
+The School District's contributions for health care for the fiscal years ended June 30, 2014, 2013, and 2012 were \$64,546, \$67,459, and \$58,163, respectively.
+For fiscal year 2014, 84.51 percent has been contributed with the balance being reported as an intergovernmental payable.
+The full amount has been contributed for fiscal years 2013 and 2012.
+The STRS Board voted to discontinue the current one percent allocation to the health care fund effective July 1, 2014.